morgancasale/smart-power-module/readme.md

 ### Data Generation ###

 Running the code in "modulesEmulator.py" it is possible to generate data and register devices.

 To register devices for the first time these two lines of code should be used:\
             #self.deviceReg()\
             #json.dump(self.devices, open('modulesEmulator/devices.json', 'w'))\

-If the devices are already registered instead this line is needed:   \
+If the devices are already registered instead this line is needed:
             #self.devices = json.load(open('modulesEmulator/devices.json')) \

 To publish data instead, this function should be used:\
             #self.publishApp('normal') \

 Different types of data can be created, simulating many possible scenarios.
 The different modes are:
-    faulty: some appliances are broken
+    "faulty": some appliances are broken
-    blackout: a blackout is taking place
+    "blackout": a blackout is taking place
-    maxpower: a module exceeds its power consumption limit
-    contatore: the power consumption of the house exceeds the limit of the electric meter
+    "maxpower2: a module exceeds its power consumption limit "contatore": the power consumption of the house exceeds the limit of the electric meter "normal": no anomalies
-    normal: no anomalies
-    standbypower: parasitic consumptions are detected
+    "standbypower": parasitic consumptions are detected

 ### Notes ###